FlaskSimpleAuth Documentation

 Beware that modern password checking is often pretty expensive in order to thwart password cracking if the hashed passwords are leaked, so that you do not want to have to use that on every request in real life (eg hundreds milliseconds for passlib bcrypt 12 rounds).
 The above defaults result in manageable password checks of a few milliseconds.
 Please consider using tokens to reduce the authentication load on each request.

-authentication, the password must be either in plaintext or a
+For digest authentication, the password must be either in plaintext or a

 simple MD5 hash (RFC 2617).

-The authentication setup must be consistent (set use_ha1_pw
+The authentication setup must be consistent (set use_ha1_pw as True for the

 later).